Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Type Report Processing in the Title control.

-Note: This macro is supposed to contain a series of actions; like running action queries (Make-Table, Append, Update, Delete, or running of other macros or VBA Routines) to prepare data ready for Reports.
-Here, we are simply adding a message box to display a message instead.
-You must create Menus with actions as per the requirements of your Application.
+Note: The purpose of this macro is to hold a series of actions, such as running action queries (Make-Table, Append, Update, Delete), executing other macros, or calling VBA routines to prepare data for reports.
+In this example, we are using a message box to display a sample message.
+In practice, you should design your menus with actions tailored to the specific requirements of your application.

 6. Save the Macro with the name: macProcess and close it.